 - The final decree, etc.

-Some forms need to be filed at the beginning of the petition, while other documents can be turned in to the court later.
+Some forms need to be filed with the petition, while others can be turned in to court later.

 How to get a quick divorce with kids